wanghao9610/X-SAM/README.md

 - [x] Release the code for [Evaluation on All VLM Benchmarks](#evaluate-on-all-vlm-benchmarks).
 - [x] Release the code for [Demo Deployment](#computer-demo).
 - [x] Release the code for [Evaluation on All Segmentation Benchmarks](#evaluate-on-all-segmentation-benchmarks).
+- [ ] Relaese the inference and demo code supporting transformers.
 - [ ] Release the code for [Training X-SAM](#stage-3-mixed-fine-tuning) (more than 500 🌟).

 ## :blush: Acknowledge